JeongHyunJin/Pix2PixHD/Readme.md

 **Discriminator**

 The discriminator is a classifier that consists of several convolution layers and the pix2pixHD uses more than one discriminator.
-In a discriminator, features that are passed through the convolution layers are fed into a single sigmoid output in order to produce a probability output in the range of 0 (fake) to 1 (real).
+In a discriminator, features are passed through the convolution layers and derived as a probability in the range of 0 (fake) to 1 (real) at the end.

 <br/>